Frames, their relatives and reproducing kernel Hilbert spaces: Frames and reproducing pairs taking values in a RKHS

-\end{enumerate} \end{remark} Let us now consider the converse part of Theorem \ref{charact-of-RKHS}, that is starting from an orthonormal basis and give a condition that ensures that the space is a RKHS.
+Let us now consider the converse part of Theorem~\ref{charact-of-RKHS}, which gives a sufficient condition on orthonormal bases that ensures that the space is a RKHS.
 We generalize the result to a condition on discrete frames. \begin{theorem} Let $\H_K\subset \mathcal{F}(X,\C)$ be a Hilbert space.
 If there exists a discrete frame $\Psi$ for $\H_K$ such that